 Arkansas Children's modeled the survey after the parent and caregiver survey and fielded it between Oct.
 30 and Nov.
 11, 2024.
 We leveraged community partnerships in each region of the state to recruit youth for the survey, with a goal of collecting 100 responses from children between the ages of 12 and 18.
-At completion, there were 136 respondents, with an oversampling of respondents from the northwest region and a lower representation of respondents in the southern regions.
-Two-thirds of respondents were female.
+At completion, there were 89 respondents from the ACNW community.
+Nearly two-thirds of respondents were female.